mzs0193/minhsmith.githbub.io/index.md

 ### Research Projects

-- Teaching Assistant at Georgia Tech for Machine Learning for Robotics
+- Georgia Instistute of Technology Teaching Assistant for Machine Learning for Robotics
-- Teaching Assisstant at Auburn University for Matlab
+- Auburn University Teaching Assisstant for Matlab
 - Project Engineer at Pure Technologies

 ---